MatanelAbayof/Wikishield/README.md

 - **Can i run Wikishield on local computer?**
     - No. Wikishield must be run with [toolforge](https://wikitech.wikimedia.org/wiki/Portal:Toolforge). however, Wikishield have another repository for testing on local pc

+## License
+This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).